Technical notes

 Strep A = group A streptococcus

 - High-risk groups are those living in communities with high rates of ARF (incidence>30/100,000 per year in 5–14 year olds) or RHD (all-age prevalence >2/1000).
-First Nations people living in rural or remote settings are known to be at high risk.
-Data are not available for other populations, but First Nations people living in urban settings, Māori’s and Pacific Islanders, and potentially immigrants from developing countries, may also be at high risk.
+First Nations people living in Inner regional and outer regional or Remote and very remote settings are known to be at high risk.
+Data are not available for other populations, but First Nations people living in urban settings, Māori and Pacific Islanders, and potentially immigrants from developing countries, may also be at high risk.

 - Elevated or rising antistreptolysin O or other streptococcal antibody, or a positive throat culture or rapid antigen test for Strep A.